thepeterstone/docs/pages/doc/proxies_configuring.md

 {% include important.html content="On Windows, _do not_ use **notepad** to edit any configuration files.
 Use an editor that supports Unix style line endings, such as **Notepad++** or **EditPlus**."%}

-## General Proxy Properties and Examples
+### General Proxy Properties and Examples

 This section lists:
 * General proxy configuration properties
-* Metrics and delta counter proxy configuration properties
+* Metrics proxy configuration properties

-If a property is available for metrics and other data types, the property is listed in the following table.
+* Tracing proxy configuration properties

-The Histogram Configuration Properties table and Tracing Configuration Properties below list information specific to those types of data.
+See the Histogram Configuration Properties table below for properties specific to histogram distributions.

 <table style="width: 100%;">
 <thead>